Tommy Edman Preview, Player Props: Cardinals vs. Braves

-On Tuesday, Tommy Edman (coming off going 1-for-2) and the St. Louis Cardinals face the Atlanta Braves, whose starting pitcher will be Mike Soroka.
+On Wednesday, Tommy Edman (.485 slugging percentage in past 10 games, including one home run) and the St. Louis Cardinals play the Atlanta Braves, whose starting pitcher will be Spencer Strider.
 First pitch is at 7:20 PM ET.

-In his most recent game he had a one-hit performance (1-for-2) against the Pirates.
+He had a one-hit showing in his last game (1-for-4) against the Braves.

 Tommy Edman Game Info & Props vs. the Braves